To create a model configuration file for NBFC-Linux, you need to analyze

 |---|---|

-| Arch Linux | sudo pacman -S acpica acpi_call stress |
+sudo pacman -S acpica acpi_call stress |

-| Debian | sudo apt install acpica-tools acpi-call stress |
+sudo apt install acpica-tools acpi-call stress |

 Extracting the Firmware

-This will create the file dsdt.dat
+This command creates the file dsdt.dsl.

-This will create the file dsdt.dsl.
 You can view it with your favorite text editor.

 Get a list of ACPI methods

-Get a list of registers
+Get a list of embedded controller registers

 Finding Methods and Registers